redis/redis-doc/commands/cluster-addslotsrange.md

 ## Example

-If trying to assign slots 1 2 3 4 5 to the node, `ADDSLOTS` command is
+To assign slots 1 2 3 4 5 to the node, the `ADDSLOTS` command is:

     > CLUSTER ADDSLOTS 1 2 3 4 5
     OK